Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 Greek Independence Day

-For centuries, the Greeks struggled for their independence from the Ottoman Turks.
+The Greeks struggled to gain their independence from the Ottoman Turks for centuries.
 Following the 1821 – 1832 war of independence, this was finally obtained.
 Now, the country’s independence is celebrated every year on the 25th of March.

 Across Greece, military parades and marching bands take to the streets.
-In Athens, huge crowds congregate outside of central Syntagma square, with fighter jets taking to the sky to perform air shows to the excited crowds.
+In Athens, huge crowds congregate outside of central Syntagma square.
+Meanwhile, fighter jets take to the sky to perform air shows to the excited crowds.

-There is a traditional Greek dish that is enjoyed on this day too – fried bakaliaro with skordalia (fried cod with garlic sauce).
+There is a traditional Greek dish that is enjoyed on this day too.
+This is fried bakaliaro with skordalia (fried cod with garlic sauce).
 As a tourist, you will be able to find this at some of the traditional tavernas, if you are interested to try it.

 May Day/Labor Day